 Level 4: Compounding.
 CRO insights feed product, paid media, lifecycle, and content strategy.
 Wins on the signup flow inform headline copy on landing pages.
 Tests are organized around themes, not isolated changes.

 Most subscription businesses under $50M ARR are at level 2 or low level 3.
-The jump from 2 to 3 is the highest-leverage move most teams can make.
+The jump from 2 to 3 is usually the move that changes the most.
 It is also the cheapest, because it does not require new tools, just a better process.

-One worth flagging separately: cancellation flow optimization.
-It is the most subscription-specific CRO surface and the most overlooked.
-A well-designed save flow (pause, downgrade, skip-a-month, retention offer) routinely keeps 15 to 25% of cancellers.
+Worth its own section because we rarely meet a subscription team that has tested it properly.
+A well-designed save flow (pause, downgrade, skip-a-month, a thoughtful retention offer) routinely keeps 15 to 25% of cancellers from leaving.
 For a subscription business, that is the highest single-test ROI most teams have never measured.

 Common mistakes